pangenome/MemPanG23/lessons/Day_3a_vg_mapping_and_calling.md

 <details>
 <summary>See answer</summary>

-The easiest method would use "vg autoindex".
+The easiest method would use `vg autoindex`.

     vg autoindex -r Reference.fasta -v SVs.vcf.gz -w giraffe -p index

 </details>

 **Important considerations**

 1. `vg` can only use SVs that are fully base-resolved.
 It will ignore variants that have approximate breakpoints.
 2. For `vg giraffe` in particular, the results will be best if the variants are phased.
 Much of its speed comes from focusing on the paths that haplotypes take through the graph, so it needs this haplotype information.